fractal-analytics-platform/fractal-web/docs/structure.md

 ![proxy-architecture.png](media/proxy-architecture.png)

-Every fractal server REST endpoint that the client application support is listed within a file in `src/server/api/v1`.
+To avoid duplicating the logic of each fractal-server endpoint and simplify the error handling, a special Svelte route has been setup to act like a transparent proxy: `src/routes/api/[...path]/+server.js`.
+This is one of the suggested way to handle a different backend [according to Svelte Kit FAQ](https://kit.svelte.dev/docs/faq#how-do-i-use-x-with-sveltekit-how-do-i-use-a-different-backend-api-server).

+So, by default, the AJAX calls performed by the front-end have exactly the same path and payload of the fractal-server API, but are sent to the Node.js Svelte back-end.

+Other than the AJAX calls, there are also some calls to fractal-server API done by Svelte SSR, while generating the HTML page.
+These requests are defined in files under `src/lib/server/api/v1`.
 Here requests are grouped by contexts as `auth_api`, `monitoring_api`, [...].

-### An example
+### An example using actions

+The login is still using the Svelte action approach, in which we have to extract the data from a formData object and then use it to build a JSON payload to be forwarded to fractal-server.

-For instance, considering the code at `src/lib/server/api/v1/auth_api.js:5`:
+Consider the code at `src/lib/server/api/v1/auth_api.js:5`:

 ```javascript
 /**